 The Leading Company of Pharmaceutical Disposal and Management in El Paso

-Pharmaceutical waste requires proper pharmaceutical management and disposal services.
+Pharmaceutical disposal requires proper waste management and disposal services.
 Mediwaste Disposal is proud to offer these services to pharmacies and medical facilities in the El Paso region and beyond.

 Breaking Down Pharmaceutical Waste — What You Need to Know

 In simple terms, pharmaceutical waste is leftover, expired, or tainted prescription medicine or substances.
 Regulatory agencies would categorize pharmaceutical waste as any chemical or biological product used for the treatment or diagnosis of medical conditions in humans and animals.
 There are both federal and state regulations that control the segregation, treatment, and proper disposal of said substances.
 Pharmaceutical waste can include: